MonoGame/docs.monogame.github.io/articles/migration/updating_versions.md

 When a new release of MonoGame is pushed, developers will need to manually update their development environment and/or existing project to make use of the new version.
 This guide is intended to walk you through the steps of performing these updates.

 ## Update Existing Projects
 Developers wishing to update their current project to use a new release version only need to update the *target framework*, *NuGet package verions*, and *dotnet tools* version.
-Doing this dpeends on if you are using Visual Studio 2022 or another development environment
+Doing this dpeends on if you are using Visual Studio 2022 or another development environment.

+### Update Target Framework
+Developers will need to ensure the project is updated to target the .NET version used by MonoGame at minimum (currenty `net8.0`).
+To do this, open your project's *.csproj* file and find the `<TargetFramework>` element and change the `net-X.Y` version to `net-8.0`, then save the file.

+> [!NOTE]
+> Only change the .NET version number. some projext types have platform specifiers such as `net6.0-windows`.
+The only thing that should change here is the version number.

+### Update NuGet References
+The following sections cover updating your NuGet packages for existing projects based om your developmemt environment.

-### Visual Studio 2022
+#### Visual Studio 2022
 Open your existing project in Visual Studio 2022 and perform the following
 1. Right-click on the project in the *Solution Explorer* panel and select *Manage NuGet Packages...".
 2. In the NuGet Packages Manager window, click the *Updates* tab.
 3. Select the MonoGame Framework packages in the list on the left, then click the *Update* button for each one on the right.

-### Manually Editing .csproj File
+#### Manually Editing .csproj File (VSCode/Rider)
 Alternatively, regardless of the development environment, developers can manually edit the *.csproj* file for their project to update to the newest MonoGame release.
 To do this
 1. Open your project's *.csproj* file
 2. Locate the `<PacakgeReference>` elements for any MonoGame referenced packages.